 Because we are creatures of habit and old habits are hard to change.
 Although old habits are hard to modify, it is possible to achieve our desired outcomes with the right approach.

-2020 has been a challenging year for us all, globally.
-The pandemic has struck hard, changing the way we live and socialise.
+2021 has been as challenging as the lockdown year for us all.
+The pandemic struck hard, changing the way we live and socialise.
 Our routines, the way we work and shop, how children learn and how we can be with family and friends is different.
 Our old habits have been challenged, for some to the extreme.
 It would be easy to look back at the past year and believe we’ve been caught up in a nightmare.

 Growth instead of Pledges

 Instead of getting sucked into a vortex of failures and frustrations, I’d like to invite you to explore what were your disappointments for the past 12 months.
-Get a piece of paper, draw a vertical line down the middle to create 2 columns and write them down on one of the columns.
+Get a piece of paper, draw a vertical line down the middle to create 2 columns and write down what you’ve perceived to be your disappointments on one of the columns.

 Then explore your achievements of the past 12 months.
 You may have not got a promotion or gone scuba-diving in Australia, but I bet there’s a lot you’ve done and accomplished.
 When we focus on the negatives it’s easy to bypass all the good bits.

 Read your lists out loud, slowly, either to yourself, a friend or partner.
-Look at what you’ve learned from your achievements and disappointments.
-Pay particular attention to the learning part, there’s always something you can take away from what and how you’ve done something.
+What have you learnt from your achievements and disappointments?
+Pay particular attention to the learning part, there’s always something you can take away from what and how you’ve done something, even if it turned out different to what you originally expected.
 Explore the following questions:

 - What will you do differently over the next 12 months?